MoonBasedKas/SouthernROCAiredalesWebsite/README.md

 A blog has appeared on some.

 Generally the entire page is not used rather its more like 50-75% of it.

+Big 3 pages are home, about, and contact.

+Reviews section if possibler would be nice.

+# Techinical Requirements
+## Must have
+- Some serverlet
+    - We are going to attempt using flask however, this is flexible.
+I can definitly change if needed.
+- Sql database
+- Domain name
+- Hosting

+## Would be nice but not required
+- Log in for admin.
+    - Allow Southern to be able to partially maintain her website.
+    - Obviously allow to add new dogs
+    - Edit dogs already in.
+    - Dog status.
+- Secure file upload.

+## Unlikely to add but could be useful.
+- Allow admin to write blog posts.